Frances Scott Fitzgerald: Later life and political activities

 Towards the end of her life, Scottie wrote a final coda about her parents to a biographer: "I have never been able to buy the notion that it was my father's drinking which led her to the sanitarium.
 Nor do I think she led him to the drinking."
 During this period of her life, Scottie also collaborated with her news reporting colleague Winzola McLendon to research and write the 1970 book, Don't Quote Me: Washington Newswomen & the Power Society.

-In 1973, when Fitzgerald was legally separated from husband Grover Smith, she moved from Washington, D.C. to her mother's home town of Montgomery, Alabama.
+In 1973, when Fitzgerald was legally separated from husband Grover Smith, she moved from Washington, D.C. to her mother's hometown of Montgomery, Alabama.
 After her relocation to Montgomery, she researched the family's roots and was dismayed to discover her grandfather Anthony D. Sayre, an Alabama state legislator, had introduced a racist bill in 1893 that "deprived the black people of Alabama, and thousands of poor whites, of the right to vote."
 The purpose of the 1893 Sayre Election Law was to "maintain white supremacy, and to have a ticket selected where only white men will vote."
 Upon learning of this fact, Scottie felt both embarrassment and guilt and for the remainder of her life devoted herself to voter outreach programs in Alabama.